-If you have different home devices for everything – locks, security cameras, lights, motion sensors, garage doors, room temperature – a smart home platform to link everything can be a lifesaver.
+If you have different smart home devices for everything – locks, security cameras, lights, motion sensors, garage doors, room temperature – a smart home platform to link everything can be a lifesaver.

-I agree that wishing for a perfect home platform is a little like finding a unicorn — impossible.
+I agree that wishing for a perfect smart home platform is a little like finding a unicorn — impossible.
 But that doesn’t mean that nothing comes close.

 Enter the Hubitat Elevation hub!